 The IRS has an electronic system in place, called “Where’s My Refund – It’s Quick, Easy, and Secure.”
 This is an online tool on the IRS website that can help you figure out the status of your tax refund so you can avoid having to navigate through the phone system.
-The “Where’s My Refund” electronic tool helps taxpayers check on the status of their tax returns and refunds.
+The “Where’s My Refund” electronic tool helps taxpayers check on the status of their tax returns and refunds easily via the Internet.
 It also helps the IRS to reduce the number of phone calls they receive from confused and frustrated taxpayers looking for their tax refunds.

 If your tax refund was returned to the IRS by the Post Office, you may be able to change your mailing address using the “Where’s My Refund” online tool.
 It is very important to make sure that the IRS has your correct address on file, or the arrival of your refund will likely be delayed.

-For taxpayers whose tax refunds were lost or stolen, they are not out of luck either.
-The IRS allows you to request a replacement refund check within 28 days after your original tax refund was mailed out and the IRS has concluded that it was lost or stolen.
+For taxpayers whose tax refunds were lost or stolen, there is some help available.
+You can initiate a tax refund trace by using the “Where’s My Refund” system on the IRS website, or you can call the IRS toll-free number (800-829-1040) to speak with an agent.
+The IRS also allows you to request a replacement refund check once it’s concluded that your original check was lost or stolen.
 However, don’t jump the gun and assume that your refund check disappeared just because a few weeks have gone by.
-Keep in mind that many other people are trying to find out where their tax refunds are as well, and the Post Office can get extremely busy during tax season.
+Keep in mind that many other people are trying to locate their tax refunds as well, and the Post Office can get extremely busy during tax season.